lesnikow/visual-similarity/README.md

 ### Neural Codes

-Here are the first four queries and results from our **deepFeats256** pipeline using 256 filters from a deep neural network, **L2** metric:
+Here's the results from our **deepFeats256** pipeline using 256 filters from a deep neural network.

 ![](Results/DeepFeats256/0query_image.png)
 ![](Results/DeepFeats256/0return_image1.png)